ab12gu/technical-notes/docs/coursework/teaching/electronics-1o1.md

 Discussed w/ Sam on 25-12-11

+- They have ~20 cases for Arduino starter kits:
+    - `Super Starter Kit UNO R3 Project`
 - Brandon & Hank were in Lab giving ideas as well
 - Hank recommended to look at other curriculums
     - [Arduino docs](https://www.eitkw.com/wp-content/uploads/2020/03/Arduino_Projects_Book.pdf)